-- Classes for couples, parents, individuals and organizations learn more
+Classes for couples, parents, individuals, and organizations

 In the 1920s, The Family Centre distributed food and clothing to those in need before social safety nets existed.
 As government and other agencies took over that role, our focus shifted to delivering professional counselling and in-home support to parents—key services we offer to this day.

 The Family Centre was incorporated in 1942, striking its first citizen-based board of directors and becoming a member of the Community Chest (now United Way of the Capital Region).
 Our funding partners have expanded over the years to include the City of Edmonton, Alberta Human Services, Alberta Justice, and other private and public foundations.

 Currently we have a wide breadth of over 350 personnel including: educational facilitators, family connectors, family preservation workers, family support workers, interpreters, kinship support workers, parental support workers, psychologists, social workers, therapists, workplace support specialists, youth connectors, and youth reunification workers.
 Each year we proudly serve over 20,000 people, in addition to over 100 corporate and government clients as a member of the Family Services Employee Assistance Program (FSEAP) network.